You might have a master key. I think that for two reasons.

 Have you actually tried a code 310 key?
 If the tag inside the lock says 310, a 310 key will work unless the lock cylinders were replaced.
 If you cannot find a key that will work, you can replace the lock assembly.
 Most are pretty standard among travel trailers and fifth wheels.
 IIRC a replacement lock assembly costs around $25 to $35 dollars, comes with at least two keys and can be replaced with a screw driver in about 5 minutes.

-FAA A&P mechanic, ex-RV dealer parts dept
+FAA licensed A&P aircraft mechanic, ex-RV dealer parts dept

 Retired B-52 Gunner/Flight Examiner, B-52 Crew Chief